• Yachting World

 The Wally WHY200 fits nearly 200 gross tons of volume into its 88-foot-8-inch length overall.
 Courtesy Wally.
 Why WHY200?
 The acronym stands for Wally Hybrid Yachts, which has nothing to do with hybrid propulsion, but rather a hull designed for a range of displacement and semidisplacement cruising speeds.
 And the numerals don't reference length.

-8. Wally Why200: upcoming launch of the first full-wide-body superyacht
+10. Wally WHY200: the first full-wide-body superyacht that combines design

 14. WHY200: Wally's spaceship superyacht model revealed